-Remember, you probably have a mobile data cap ranging from a few to several dozen GBs.
+Remember, you probably have a mobile data cap ranging from a few to several dozen gigabytes.
 If you go over that cap, your mobile carrier will usually slow your connection (in lieu of expensive overages).
-Even users on so-called unlimited plans may experience throttling or “deprioritization” during times of network congestion when they hit a certain limit.
+Even those on so-called unlimited plans may experience throttling or “deprioritization” during times of network congestion after they hit a certain limit.

-Keep this in mind when you call support.
-In these cases, you may have to wait until your bill cycle resets or purchase additional data.
+Keep this in mind when you experience slow service.
+If you’ve used up your allotment, you may have to wait until your bill cycle resets or purchase additional high-speed data.

-If none of these steps fix your speed issues, then it’s time to call tech support.
-Remember that they may have you repeat some of these steps.
-You might be inclined to refuse because you’re already done them, but it’s their job to go through a list of troubleshooting steps to see what works and what doesn’t.
+If none of these steps fix your slow data, then it’s time to call tech support.
+The technician may have you repeat some of these steps.
+You might be inclined to refuse because you’re already done them, but it’s the representative’s job to go through a list of troubleshooting steps to see what works and what doesn’t.

-Hopefully it doesn’t come to that.
-If it does, the issue might be something on your provider’s end that you can’t fix.
-Should you have the same problem on Wi-Fi, you should investigate your phone’s slow internet speeds further.
+Hopefully, it doesn’t come to that.
+If it does, the issue could something on your provider’s end that you can’t fix.

 Image Credit: kegfire/Depositphotos